 Taxation in Dubai

 Dubai does not impose taxes on the profits made by companies and individuals.
 This means that the Emirate does not have a personal income tax.
-As for the corporate income tax, this is only applicable to a few types of companies which operate in selected business fields, like the banking sector or in oil and gas industry.
+As for the corporate income tax, this is applicable to companies with profits of more than AED 375,000 at a rate of 9%.
 Foreign nationals who want to invest in Dubai need to comply with a few special requirements, like obtaining a free trade zone license (if investing in such a zone), and special approvals for hiring local or foreign employees and others.

 UAE signed several double taxation treaties with countries like Ukraine, Georgia, Austria, Portugal, Spain, South Korea, Algeria, Andorra, Macedonia, Mongolia, Estonia, Belarus, Belgium, Canada, Bulgaria, Liechtenstein, Thailand, Italy, Cyprus, Ireland, Japan, Uruguay, Germany, Lebanon, Morocco, Greece, Latvia, Malaysia, Pakistan, Poland, Romania, Sudan, Kenya, Barbados, Armenia, Tunisia and many more to avoid the taxation on profits twice.
 In this matter, companies are protected by the double taxation agreements comprising exemptions for shipping and air transportation, tax reductions for foreign investments, reduced tax rates for capital gains, etc. The dividends, the interests and the royalties are protected by the provisions of the double taxation conventions signed by UAE with countries worldwide.
 Even companies established in Dubai’s free trade zones are protected by these double taxation treaties.
 Further information about the taxes you need to pay in Dubai can be explained by our lawyers in Dubai.